Fake video of 'JN' shows Bolsonaro ahead in Ipec poll

 The video, which counts thousands of interactions (likes, comments and shares) on Facebook, uses audio editing and image manipulation techniques to distort the data.
-In the introduction of research dissemination, there is also the use of a technology known as deep fakemanipulating presenter Willian Bonner’s speech, as if he said Bolsonaro’s name instead of Lula, and vice versa.
+In the introduction to the disclosure of the research, there is also the use of a technology known as deep fake, manipulating the speech of presenter Willian Bonner, as if he said Bolsonaro’s name instead of Lula, and vice versa.

 Likewise, the doctored video shows Bolsonaro leading the race in the second round, ranging between 50% and 53% of voting intentions.
 Again, these numbers refer to Lula’s voting intentions.
 The indices allegedly achieved by the PT, varying between 35% and 37%, are actually Bolsonaro’s, according to Ipec.